secretkeylabs/wallet-connect/webapp/README.md

     });
     ```

-    The `request` itself is heavily dependant on what Wallet requires from us!
+    The `request` itself is heavily dependent on what Wallet requires from us!

     We'll also need an `address` and we can get it from the `session` like this: